adamant/adamant.language.reference/src/lexical-structure.md

 ### Grammar Notation

 The grammars in this reference use a variant of [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
-The grammars in this reference are not formal and may be ambiguous or have a structure which is not supported by certain parsing algorithms.
+They are not formal and may be ambiguous or have a structure which is not supported by certain parsing algorithms.
 Ambiguity in the grammar may be resolved by additional restrictions stated alongside the grammar.
 The notation used is summarized in the table below.
-When matching, the matching strings, the longest match is taken
+Lexical grammars operator over unicode scalar values, thus whitespace cannot occur between nonterminals.
+When matching strings, the longest match is taken.
+Syntatic grammars operator over tokens and so nonterminals may be separated by whitespace.

 | Syntax                                         | Meaning                                                                          |
 | ---------------------------------------------- | -------------------------------------------------------------------------------- |